kohlschutter/jdk.compiler.standalone/README.md

     </dependency>
 ```

-For the Java 21 compiler (which also runs on Java 11 or newer):
+For the Java 21 compiler (which runs on Java 11 or newer, even with JRE-only):

 ```xml
     <dependency>